MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 ---
 # required metadata

-title: FAQ for Azure Information Protection app for iOS and Android | Azure RMS
+title: FAQ for Azure Information Protection app for iOS and Android | Azure Information Protection
 description:
 keywords: Some frequently asked questions to help you use the Azure Information Protection app for iOS and Android
 author: cabailey
 manager: mbaldwin
-ms.date: 08/02/2016
+ms.date: 09/12/2016
 ms.topic: article
 ms.prod: azure
 ms.service: rights-management